weavedigitalstudio/weave-training/README.md

 ## Description

 The Weave Website Training plugin provides easy access to customised training materials directly from the WordPress admin dashboard.
-It's designed for internal use by Weave Digital agency and deployed across client sites to provide seamless access to training content.
+It's designed for internal use by Weave Digital Studio and HumanKind Funeral Websites and deployed across client sites to provide seamless access to training content.

 ## Features